Wamuza1/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-A few weeks after starting his new role, Jeremy is approached by upper management about a special project.
+# Overview

 AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.
+AutosRUs’ upper management has a data analytics team to review the production data for insights that may help the manufacturing team.

-In this challenge, we helped Jeremy and the data analytics team do the following:
+In this project, we helped the data analytics team do the following:

 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

-This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
-We submited the following:

-# Deliverable 1: Linear Regression to Predict MPG.
+# Linear Regression to Predict MPG.
-## Linear Regression to Predict MPG.

 ![summary](https://user-images.githubusercontent.com/92646311/180630437-b72f1f3f-7316-4013-8049-56d69f39dd46.png)